Last Updated on May 17, 2023 by Matt

 Knowing your ideal scooter handlebar height is a must when buying an electric scooter.
-You can be wrong about other properties and features, but if you misjudge the handlebar height, your scooter will be next to useless.

 What height should my scooter handlebars be?

-How tall should my scooter handlebars be?
+Where should scooter handlebars be?

-The best way to figure out how tall your scooter handlebars should be is through experience!
+The best way to figure out how tall and where your scooter handlebars should be is through experience!
 Nothing will be better than you trying out a few heights and finding your answer that way.

 However, as there’s no one final answer for everyone, and I know that figuring it out through experience may not be possible, we provide three different methods of figuring out your ideal handlebar height.